WilliamY97/ECE250_Algorithms_DataStructures_Projects/README.md

 a null sub-tree, it represents a string that is the concatenation of string represented by the parent and the kth letter of the alphabet (where a is the 0th letter, b is the 1st letter, and so on).
 Each node may or may not indicate that it is a terminal entry for a word.
-While a trie could be used to store hyphenated and capitalized words together with those with apostrophes, we will restrict ourselves to words made up of the twenty-six letters of the English alphabet.
+While a trie could be used to store hyphenated and capitalized words together with those with apostrophes, I restricted it to words made up of the twenty-six letters of the English alphabet.

 **4. Minimum Spanning Tree (MST) - Kruskal's Algorithm**